GNOME/orca/README.md

 Orca also has the following dependencies:

+* meson            - The build system used by Orca
 * Python 3         - Python platform
 * pygobject-3.0    - Python bindings for the GObject library
 * gtk+-3.0         - GTK+ toolkit